A journey through the living messages of Christ

 Neither cold nor hot

-"You say, 'I am rich; I have acquired wealth and do not need a thing.'
+“You say, 'I am rich; I have acquired wealth and do not need a thing.'
 But you do not realize that you are wretched, pitiful, poor, blind and naked...
 Here I am!
 I stand at the door and knock.
-If anyone hears my voice and opens the door, I will come in."
+If anyone hears My voice and opens the door, I will come in.”

-— Revelation 3:17, 20 (NIV)
+— Revelation 3:17, 20

-Pamukkale — The Cotton Castle
+Pamukkale — Cotton Castle

-Pamukkale, "The Cotton Castle," is one of Turkey's natural wonders — spectacular white travertine terraces formed by calcium-rich thermal waters at a temperature of 35°C (95°F).
-A UNESCO World Heritage Site, Pamukkale captivates with its otherworldly beauty and the therapeutic properties of its waters.
+Pamukkale, the “Cotton Castle,” is one of Turkey's natural wonders — spectacular white travertine terraces formed by thermal waters rich in calcium, at a temperature of 35°C. A UNESCO site, Pamukkale impresses with its surreal beauty and the therapeutic properties of its waters.

 Hierapolis — The Holy City

-Adjacent to Pamukkale lies Hierapolis, "The Holy City" — an important Christian center from the first century.
-Hierapolis was part of the biblical triangle alongside Colossae and Laodicea, and is mentioned directly in the New Testament.
+Alongside Pamukkale lies Hierapolis, the “Holy City” — an important Christian center from the first century.
+Hierapolis was part of the biblical triangle alongside Colossae and Laodicea, being mentioned directly in the New Testament.

 “I vouch for him that he is working hard for you and for those at Laodicea and Hierapolis.”